-2.5.1 Section 29
+2.6.1 Section 29

-2.5.1.1 Consideration of costs and benefits
+2.6.1.1 Consideration of costs and benefits

-Changes have been made to the Impact Analysis requirements by the Office of Impact Analysis (OIA)4.
+Changes have been made to the Impact Analysis requirements by the Office of Impact Analysis (OIA) 5.
 Impact analysis is no longer required to be finalised with the OIA.
-Prior to these changes, the OIA advised FSANZ that a Regulatory Impact Statement was not required for the applications relating to processing aids and GM.
-This is because applications relating to permitting the use of processing aids and GM that have been determined to be safe are minor and deregulatory in nature as their use will be voluntary if the application is approved.
-Under the new approach, FSANZ's assessment is that a Regulatory Impact Statement is not required for this application.
+Prior to these changes, the OIA advised FSANZ that a Regulatory Impact Statement (RIS) was not required for the applications relating to processing aids and GM foods.
+This is because applications relating to permitting the use of processing aids and GM foods that have been determined to be safe are minor and deregulatory in nature as their use will be voluntary if the draft variation concerned is approved.
+Under the new approach, FSANZ's assessment is that a RIS is not required for this application.